shangxiao/stupid-django-tricks/explicit_group_by/README.md

    if supported by the database
  - Django may also try to [replace expressions with an ordinal reference to an expression declared in the `SELECT`](https://github.com/django/django/blob/5.2/django/db/models/sql/compiler.py#L185-L189), also if supported by the database

+Note that any kind of aggregation requires a call to `values()` which returns the results as dictionaries.
+This fits with the shape of the data returned where each record does not correspond to a model instance.

 Django does not yet understand that ...